Here are just a few examples of how AI can improve these production processes, with some real data and actual case studies to back it all up.

 7. Inventory Management

-AI-driven inventory management systems can revolutionize the way businesses manage their supply chains.
-By leveraging machine learning algorithms to analyze historical sales data and predict future demand, these systems can help manufacturers avoid stockouts, reduce excess inventory, and optimize their production schedules.
+AI-driven inventory management systems can completely transform the way businesses manage their supply chains.
+Using machine learning algorithms to analyse historical sales data and predict future demand, these systems help manufacturers avoid stockouts, reduce excess inventory and get their production schedules spot on.

-One example of AI-powered inventory management in the fashion industry is the use of machine learning algorithms to analyze historical sales data, customer preferences, and trends to predict future demand and adjust inventory levels accordingly.
-Fast-fashion retailers like H&M and Zara use AI to optimize their supply chains and manage inventory more effectively
+One great example of AI-powered inventory management in the fashion industry is the use of machine learning algorithms to analyse historical sales data, customer preferences and trends to predict future demand and adjust inventory levels accordingly.
+AI platforms can also scan social media, runway coverage, search activity, and online retail data – including product descriptions – to refine demand forecasts for fashion brands.
+Fast-fashion retailers like H&M and Zara use AI to optimise their supply chains and manage inventory way more effectively.